229th Aviation Regiment (United States): 1st Battalion (Attack Reconnaissance)

 Company A, 229th Aviation Battalion was redesignated on 16 September 1989 as Company A, 229th Aviation, then redesignated again on 6 January 1992 as Headquarters and Headquarters Company, 1st Battalion, 229th Aviation, and activated at Fort Hood, Texas (organic elements concurrently constituted and activated).
 The 1st Battalion, 229th Aviation Regiment, nicknamed the Tigersharks, was an attack helicopter battalion operating AH-64 Apache attack and OH-58 Kiowa scout helicopters.
 It was stationed at Fort Bragg, North Carolina after moving from Fort Hood, Texas following graduation from the Apache Training Brigade (later called the Combat Aviation Training Brigade).

 The battalion deployed to Kandahar Airfield during June 2002 as part of Operation Enduring Freedom.

 The battalion was assigned to the 18th Aviation Brigade and was inactivated on 15 May 2004, concurrent with the inactivation of the brigade.
 The 1st Battalion, 229th Aviation Regiment was reactivated on 23 July 2010 at Fort Hood, Texas, by reflagging the assets of the 4th Squadron, 3d Armored Cavalry Regiment.
-The battalion is now assigned to the 16th Combat Aviation Brigade, Gray Army Airfield, Fort Lewis, Washington.
+The battalion is now assigned to the 16th Combat Aviation Brigade, Gray Army Airfield at Joint Base Lewis–McChord, Washington.